-Kaas Plateau – Valley of Flowers.
+Kaas Plateau or Kaas Pathar – Valley of Flowers

-While the latter requires you to trek through the tough Himalayan terrain after reaching the foothills, you can drive right up to the Kaas plateau that lies on one of the many hills of the city of Satara.
+While the latter requires you to trek through the tough Himalayan terrain after reaching the foothills, you can drive right up to the plateau that lies on one of the many hills of the city of Satara.

-Our first encounter on the way to Kaas Plateau was with a 2 meter or so long snake that just appeared on the road and took its time to cross the road.
-Next morning when we walked to the Kaas from MTDC resort where we were staying, we met many of them – peacefully loitering around.
-Unfortunately, many of them were dead, probably under the wheels of some vehicles but we spotted some mongoose too, so you never know.
+Our first encounter on the way to the biodiversity area was with a 2-meter or so-long snake that just appeared on the road and took its time to cross the road.
+The next morning when we walked to the Kaas from MTDC resort where we were staying, we met many of them – peacefully loitering around.
+Unfortunately, many of them were dead, probably under the wheels of some vehicles but we spotted some mongooses too, so you never know.

-Changing Colors of Flowers.
+Changing Colors of Flowers

 We were told the color of the flowers at Kaas changes every week or so.
 In the third week of August, it was white flowers that dominated the plateau.
 Some of them carried hues of pink.
 There were a lot of micro flowers that needed an eagle eye and a sturdy camera to capture them.

 Kaas being a part of the Western Ghats is a part of the UNESCO world heritage site.
 UNESCO has taken the initiative to barricade the main plateau so that flowers are protected and visitors remain at a safe distance.

-Tips for Kaas Plateau Visitors:
+Tips for Kaas Plateau Visitors

 - Carry a magnifying glass.
-There are lots of micro flowers that are difficult to see with naked eye.
+There are lots of micro flowers that are difficult to see with the naked eye.

-- MTDC has a small 5-room resort at the base of the plateau from where you can walk to the flowers.
+- MTDC has a small 5-room resort at the base of the plateau from where you can walk to the plateau of flowers.
 It is like a light trek that allows you to see the flowers on the side.
 And the valley views on both sides of the plateau.

-- In a book on Kaas plateau, there are about 80 varieties of flowers mentioned.
+- In a book on the Kaas plateau, there are about 80 varieties of flowers mentioned.
 On close study, we found that most of these flowers are found around the country.
 So, be prepared for that.